KeltonMVP/rules/docs/wiki-info/other-systems/wars.en.md

 ## Classic wars

 ### Conduct and information
+* Wars take place only 3 days per week, namely: **Monday, Tuesday and Wednesday**.

-* The duration of a war is 30 minutes, and the maximum number of wars that can take place per day in a gang is 4.
+* The duration of a war is 20 minutes, and the maximum number of wars that can take place per day in a gang is 6.
 * Throughout a war, gang members have the duty to kill as many opponents as possible or to dominate the area to fulfill their goal, that of winning the territory they are fighting for.
 * Each war takes place in a different virtual world than the one in which the other players are located so that the wars are not influenced.
 * Gangsters manage to annihilate their opponents using weapons such as: Desert Eagle (Deagle), M4, AK47, Rifle, TEC-9 and Combat Shotgun.
 * Once they enter the war territory with the gang car they come from, gangsters have 10 seconds to position their cars favorably, and after these 10 seconds they will be automatically taken out of the vehicle if they have not already gotten out.
 * Also, once on the turf, a gangster can no longer enter a vehicle under any circumstances.
-* A 30-minute war takes place over 15 rounds.
+* A 20-minute war takes place over 11 rounds, and each round lasts **109 seconds**.
 * Once a gangster leaves the turf, they will still be considered on the turf for a few seconds.
 * For a gang to win the war, they must dominate at least 8 rounds.
 * To win a round, the gang must obtain a higher score than the other in the current round.
 * If both gangs manage to obtain an equal score, the gang defending the territory will win the round.
 * At the end of each war, the score of the best gangster on the winning team and the weakest player on the losing team is calculated.
 * Wars take place on B-Zone RPG servers every Monday, Tuesday, Wednesday, Thursday and Friday between 20:00-22:00.
-During summer, wars are held in an interval established following a poll on the website.
+    * During summer, wars are held in an interval established following a poll on the website.
 * When a gang has a war, members of the respective gangs will see on the game map the territory for which the war is held, oscillating between the color of the offensive gang and the color of the defensive gang (to view territories use the /turfs command).
 * During the war, only personal vehicles or vehicles owned by the mafia can be used.
     * **Exception:** Forklift, Journey, Mr.Whoopee, Coach, Hotdog, Packer, Bus, DFT-30, Dune, Tanker, Petrol Trailer/Article Trailer, Trashmaster, Barracks, Roadtrain, Linerunner, Flatbed and Enforcer.